Teradata/product-help/VantageCloudLakeUseCases/content/ComputeClusterManagement/README.md

 GRANT SELECT ON DBC.ComputeMapsV TO "${username}";
 ```

-### Create a resource group for new research project
+### Create a compute group

-A Compute Cluster group contains one or more Compute Clusters and is used to form an association between the users and the resources for the user's queries.
+For this exercise, let’s create compute resources for a fictional research project.
+A compute group is used to associate a business group, application, or other group of users with the elastic compute resources available to process workload.
+Each compute group contains one or more clusters of compute resources, each of which is called a compute profile.

-The Query+Strategy policy is provided for future use.
+The QUERY_STRATEGY argument defines what type of workload will be run on the associated compute groups—either STANDARD (normal query operations) or ANALYTIC (advanced analytics, AI/ML, or Open Analytics Framework containers)

 ```sql
 CREATE COMPUTE GROUP Research_Group USING QUERY_STRATEGY ('STANDARD');